smabbasht/dotfiles/README.md

     sudo apt-get install neovim

-*   For the Github copilot to run on neovim, it requires node version to be below 18 and above 16, I use it with v17.9.0 and it works fine, you can downgrade or upgrade your node version by running the commands below, nodejs and npm is required, which can be installed with pacman, dnf, apt etc. based on your OS and distro.
+*   For the Github copilot to run on neovim, it requires node version to be below 18 and above 16, I use it with v17.9.0 and it works like a charm, you can downgrade or upgrade your node version by running the commands below, nodejs and npm is required, which can be installed with pacman, dnf, apt etc. based on your OS and distro.

 <!---->